-Water marketing
+Water Marketing

-Finding Option: The ability to change the use and place of use of water is key to the future of water management.
+Finding: The ability to change the use and place of use of water is key to the future of water management.

-Finding Option: State law requires that new ground water uses in closed basins that result in a net depletion of surface water that causes adverse effect be offset through aquifer recharge or mitigation.
+Finding: State law requires that new ground water uses in closed basins that result in a net depletion of surface water that causes adverse effect be offset through aquifer recharge or mitigation.
 In most cases, this will require that historic uses of water undergo change authorizations.

-Finding Option: Current law, 85-2-310, MCA, does not allow the marketing of water without first identifying each user, each place of use, and each contract.
+Finding: Current law, 85-2-310, MCA, does not allow the marketing of water without first identifying each user, each place of use, and each contract.
 While this provision is a curb against speculation, it prohibits the marketing of water for mitigation or aquifer recharge in an area where the new user is not yet identified.

-Finding Option: There are concerns among water right holders that during a completion period allowed by the DNRC for water that is sold or leased for aquifer recharge or mitigation, a water right could be considered abandoned.
-Water right holders also are concerned about the status of a portion of a water right that is not changed.
+Finding: Water right holders are concerned about the status of a portion of a water right that is not changed.

-Recommendation Option: Current law should be revised to allow water marketing without contracts in place, but only for the purpose of aquifer recharge or mitigation.
-Furthermore, during a completion period for a change authorization, the law should state that a water right cannot be considered abandoned.
+Recommendation: Current law should be revised to allow water marketing without contracts in place, but only for the purpose of aquifer recharge or mitigation.
 For an appropriation right that retains the original beneficial use, the flow rate and volume of water allowed at the point of diversion must be equal to the flow rate and volume allowed under the initial beneficial uses minus the amount that was sold or marketed for mitigation or aquifer recharge.
-(LC9002)
+(LC0351)